 The EQC is Mercedes first attempt at a fully electric SUV, though its not actually their first fully electric car (that’s the 2015 electric B-Class).
 It could be argued Mercedes is a bit late to the party with the EQC with competition in the form of the Tesla Model X, Audi E-Tron and Jaguar I-Pace already on the market.
 As the EQC is still yet to get its official US release, its unclear if the towing capacity will match that of UK/European spec EQC at 1,800 kg (4,000 ish lbs).
-I’ll update this page when the US towing capacity is confirmed.
+Update: US EQC has been cancelled.

 Key Mercedes EQC 400 4MATIC Specs